BIKE+ & PED Count

 What is the LA Bike and Ped Count?

 The LA City Bike+Ped Count is the largest source of data on the numbers of people that walk and bike on Los Angeles streets.
 The data collected demonstrates year-over-year increases in the numbers of people biking and walking, particularly where the city has installed new and improved infrastructure and helps make the case for further investment in our communities.
 This year is particularly significant because we will be coordinating the count with LADOT’s Vision Zero initiative so that we can understand how collision histories align with the volume of people walking and biking in a particular location.

 Why Counts Matter

 Nationwide communities collect data on vehicle movements, but rarely is data collected on bicycle and pedestrian use.
-Unfortunately this means that what isn’t counted is not funded.
+Unfortunately, this means that what isn’t counted is not funded.
 Across the US, the bicycle movement is faced with needing to prove people walk and/or bicycle to meet their daily needs.
-Due to the lack of data of bicycle and pedestrian usage and movement, cities and counties have failed to provide safe and appealing environments for bicycling and walking and cities, counties, states, and the federal government have failed to provide adequa te funding for bicycling and walking improvements.
+Due to the lack of data on bicycle and pedestrian usage and movement, cities and counties have failed to provide safe and appealing environments for bicycling and walking, and cities, counties, states, and the federal government have failed to provide adequate funding for bicycling and walking improvements.
 Collecting more data can help us demand more funding and better bicycle and pedestrian infrastructure.
 Additionally, counts help measure the benefits of improvements in regards to increases in usage and reductions in collisions when compared to past collision data.

 LACBC and Bicycle & Pedestrian Counts

-In 2009, LACBC organized the first ever Los Angeles Bicycle and Pedestrian Count and has continued every other year.
-All collected data is open to public.
+In 2009, LACBC organized the first-ever Los Angeles Bicycle and Pedestrian Count and has continued every other year.
+All collected data is open to the public.
 You can check out or download raw count data at SCAG the Bike Count Data Clearinghouse or download our #LABikePedCount reports here: